 Cataracts are common as well as a condition known as Progressive Retinal Atrophy, where there is a gradual loss of vision leading to blindness.

-slip in and out of place.
+This common problem seen in small breed dogs involves the patalla or kneecap.
+It occurs when the knee cap (Patella) the femur and the tibia (leg bones) do not line up properly allowing the knee to slip in and out of place.
 The condition is likely genetic and leads to lameness and eventual arthritis, inflammation and pain.

 This is a severe brain inflammation that is almost exclusively seen in Pugs.
 It usually affects pugs in their youth, from 9 to 19 months and is characterized by seizures, disorientation, depression, and difficulty walking.
 Some pugs will pace in circles continually.
 Scientists believe that it is an autoimmune response that is hereditary in nature.